YearOfProgramming/2017Challenges/challenge_12/README.md

 * The input can consist of any (printable) character
 * The input can be of any length
 * You may not be able to compress the input at all, ex: 'abc'
+* The string being compressed will never contain '#'

 Testing
 -----